lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

 (for the case where we are performing tail-recursion).
 This is something which is currently banned by the Coroutines TS wording in N4680.

+### Alternative tail call syntax

-There are alternative syntaxes we could implement while staying within the current wording of the TS.
-However I believe they are suboptimal solutions.
+There are alternative syntaxes that could be implemented while staying within the current wording of the TS.
+However, these alternative syntaxes have downsides.

-Alternative Syntax 1: Overload `co_yield` with a `tail_call()` helper function.
+**Alternative Syntax 1: Overload `co_yield` with a `tail_call()` helper function.**
 ```c++
 recursive_generator<T> traverse_tree_alternative1(tree<T>* t)
 {